hutli/empire-map/README.md

 # Empire LARP Map

-The `www` folder simply contains a static website with `index.html` as the index file.
-You can just host contents of the `www` directory with your favorite web server (like `nginx`).
-The website will work but will not contain the correct fonts, please refer to building [Fonts](#Fonts).
+Empire LARP Map is just a static website.
+You can host the `www` directory contents with your favourite web server (like `nginx`).
+The website will work but will not contain the correct fonts; please refer to building [Fonts](#Fonts).

-Hosting the website "as-is" will result in you using https://empirelarpmap.com/ as tileing and GeoJSON data server.
-To host these files yourself you have to build them and change the constants `TILE_SERVER_BASE_URL` and `GEOJSON_DATA_BASE_URL` in `main.js` accordingly.
+Hosting the website "as-is" will result in you using https://empirelarpmap.com/ as tiling and GeoJSON data server.
+To host these files yourself, you have to build them and change the constants `TILE_SERVER_BASE_URL` and `GEOJSON_DATA_BASE_URL` in `main.js` accordingly.

 # Building

-Building assumes that `python` refers to a Python 3 binary `pip` refers to a Pip 3 binary.
-If this is not the case you are probably using Ubuntu/Debian and I recommend installing `python-is-python3`.

 ## Docker